 YellowDog Marketing Manager, Jack, started life at YellowDog as its first full-time employee.
 Here’s his blog about why you should never join a startup business.
 PS – its a little tongue in cheek!

 Climbing up the job ladder by traversing between companies is no longer uncommon.
 As a result, a lot of people have had the misfortune of being in a couple of dud jobs.
 Ask anyone who has worked in a start-up, and they’ll tell you, for better or for worse, richer or poorer, it was anything but a dud job.
-I joined a startup – YellowDog – in October 2015 and in just a few months had seen it commercially launch its lead product, pitch at St James’ Palace to the Duke of York and a whole host of other VIPs, named as a finalist in two awards, and attend SXSW in Austin, Texas.
+I joined a startup – YellowDog – in October 2015 and in just a few months had seen it commercially launch its lead product, named as a finalist in two awards, and attend SXSW in Austin, Texas.
 Exciting events, awards, press releases, or achievements do not directly demonstrate success; they are indications of a larger vision at work in its early stages – a picture that cannot be condensed into a single blog or conversation.
 That picture should be big enough to persistently keep boredom at bay.

 Statistically, startopian careers should stall or collapse in line with the much accepted fact that the 85% of new businesses fail within the first 18 months.

 People who join startups or found new businesses are projected into a land of opportunity.

 There are those gems of companies that started out with a laptop in an attic and years later were sold for hundreds of millions of pounds, but what about the rest – the other 95% – the ones that didn’t make a feature column in Forbes?

 The ability to manage risk, pressure, and deliver results all in the face of potential failure are the desirably rare skills in startopians that matter.